 10. Irix 150mm f/2.8 Macro

 The lens features outstanding weather sealing, and a huge, chunky manual focus ring to help you nail the shot.
+If you’re only just delving into macro photography, working manually may take some getting used to, but it’s actually a highly effective method for specifying the point of focus with precision.
 Focus can also be physically locked so it won’t change from one shot to the next, and you even get a large, Arca-type foot that works great on many tripods.
-Finally, the price is about half the cost of its Canon-, Nikon-, and Sony-made peers, so if you need a long lens but you’re on a budget, it’s a great pick.
+Finally, the price is about half the cost of its Canon-, Nikon-, and Sony-made peers, so if you need a long lens but you’re on a budget, this is a great pick.

 - Long focal length compared to most of its peers